Olivier-Boudeville/Ceylan-WOOPER/doc/wooper-2.0.rst

   [..]

+See also the section about `Methods Not Returning Anything of Interest`_, which may apply to static methods notably.

 .. comment Hence static methods can be called from anywhere, no qualifier like public, protected or private apply to them.

-Finally, having static methods leaves little interest to defining and exporting one's standard, plain functions; when doing so, one should wonder whether a static method could not be a solution at least as good.
+Finally, having static methods leaves little interest to defining and exporting one's standard, plain (helper) functions; when doing so, one should wonder whether a static method could not be a solution at least as good.

+So the main purpose left to helpers is to factor out common, framework-internal code (not targeted at users) across methods (and possibly classes), especially when it involves an instance state (ex: ``display_foo(Color,Index,State) ->...``).

 :raw-latex:`\pagebreak`